Migration guide: Oracle to SQL Server on Azure Virtual Machines

 - Assessing those databases for potential migration problems or blockers.

 - Resolving any problems that you uncover.

 Use MAP Toolkit to identify existing data sources and details about the features your business is using.
 Doing so will give you a better understanding of the migration and help you plan for it.
 This process involves scanning the network to identify your organization's Oracle instances and the versions and features you're using.

 To use MAP Toolkit to do an inventory scan, follow these steps:

 Select Create/Select database:

 Select Create an inventory database.
-Enter a name for the new inventory database you're creating, provide a brief description, and then select OK:
+Enter the name for the new inventory database and a brief description, and then select OK

 Select Collect inventory data to open the Inventory and Assessment Wizard: